 - 1. Users of MGS computers do not have permission to install any third party application software because of security reasons.
-Data security is important at the school with firewall upgrade and software improvements being made but it is an ongoing project for 2022. - 2.
+Data security is important at the school with firewall upgrade and software improvements being made in 2023. - 2.
 Users of MGS computers do not have permission to access any restricted shared folders because of internal policy requirements.
-This was maintained in 2021 and will continue to be monitored in 2022. - 3.
+This was maintained in 2021-203 and will continue to be monitored in 2024. - 3.
 Users of MGS computers do not have permission to change any core settings on their computers or any computers on the premises for security reasons.
-This will be maintained in 2022.
+This will be maintained in 2024.